jeraman/projetoProibidao/scripts/README.md

 > 2. Run the 'from_youtube_to_pd.sh' script, passing the _copied URL_ and the _Pd patch_ as parameters;

-> 3. Modify the Jack patch, so that there are only two connections: a) from pd-extended to system; and b) from ffmpeg-output to pd-extended;
+> 3. Modify the Jack patch, so that there are only two connections: a) from pd-extended to system; and b) from ffmpeg-output to pd-extended.
+As follows:
+> ![Jack1] (jack1.png)

 At this stage you will have the video modified in realtime by your Pd patch.
 This is represented by (b) in the image above.